phausken/Node-Chatbot/README.md

 Thanks again for giving me this challenge, it was a lot of fun to put together.

+A quick note -- because I have an older Macbook, I'm using an older version of Node that doesn't support the 'async/await' syntax.
+That's why I handle all Promises `.then()` -- it's not a stylistic choice!

 ## Setup

 After running